Virtual DNC: Michelle Obama, Bernie Sanders featured speakers at 1st night of Democratic National Convention

 Advertisement

+“In normal times, something like this would probably never happen, but these are not normal times,” he said of his participation at the Democrats' convention.
+He added: "Many of us can’t imagine four more years going down this path.”

-The unified message, outlined in excerpts of prerecorded speeches, came before the official start of the first presidential nominating convention of the coronavirus era.
-The all-virtual affair is the first without a central meeting place or cheering throngs.
+The unified message came as Democrats launched the first presidential nominating convention of the coronavirus era.
+The all-virtual affair was the first without a central meeting place or cheering throngs.
 And there were real questions about whether the prime-time event would adequately energize the disparate factions Biden hopes to capture.

 Republicans face a similar challenge next week.

-Trump, seeking to undermine the Democrats' big night by hosting a political rally in Wisconsin, where Biden's party had originally planned this week's convention, called the Democrats' event “a snooze” before it even began.
+Trump sought to undermine the Democrats' big night by hosting a political rally in Wisconsin, where Biden's party had originally planned this week's convention.
+He called the Democrats' event “a snooze” before it even began.

 "You know when you hear a speech is taped, it’s like there is nothing very exciting about it, right?” the Republican president said.